 Are You an Author who Blogs?
 You Should, and Here’s Why!

-It wasn’t until recently that I optimized my website and book editing blog.
-I had always edited books part time while working in the corporate world full time—I was booked solid!
-No need for the additional traffic or a book editing blog, because word of mouth and referrals from printers and publishers kept me plenty busy.
+It wasn’t until recently that I optimized my website and added a book editing blog.
+I had previously edited books part time while working full time in the corporate world.
+At that time, I had no need for the additional traffic or a book editing blog because word of mouth and referrals from clients, printers, and publishers kept me plenty busy.

 But guess what?
 Now that I’m editing books and ghostwriting full time, I realized my online enterprise should be search-engine friendly.
-No more squandering my most valuable marketing tool.
+No more squandering my most valuable marketing tool—my website.
 Time to optimize!